- Reviewed: 26 January 2021, 16:17 NZDT

 Related news features

 Petty crime against visitors, such as bag snatching has been reported.
-We advise New Zealanders to be alert to their surroundings and take steps to safeguard and secure their personal belongings.
+While violent crime towards foreigners is not common, foreigners may be the targets of opportunistic crime, such as theft, robbery and home invasion.
+We advise New Zealanders to be alert to their surroundings at all times and take steps to safeguard and secure their personal belongings.
 Theft of valuables including passports from hotel rooms and vehicles has been reported and particular care should be taken to secure these items.
 Tourists have been targeted at the main international airports of Nadi and Nausori, with the opportunistic theft of passports and unattended luggage.

 The security situation in Fiji is stable.
-Fiji has experienced periods of political instability in the past and New Zealand citizens throughout Fiji are advised to avoid demonstrations, street rallies and areas of military activity.
+Fiji has experienced periods of political instability in the past and New Zealand citizens throughout Fiji are advised to avoid demonstrations, street rallies and areas of military exercises and operations.
 There can be limitations on judicial redress for decisions made by authorities and some media outlets may still be cautious about reporting anti-government views.

 General Travel Advice